Rennenkampff: Properties

 The Helmet Manor, c. late-19th to early-20th century.

 The Rennenkampffs were huge landowners.
 In the 18th century, they possessed about 20 estates with a total 94,000 hectares, the largest being the Alt-Kalzenau Manor, which covered a total of 15,000 hectares.
 In the 19th century at their peak, the Rennenkampffs possessed 33 estates with the total of 97,000 hectares, the Borckholm Manor being the largest covered about 12,000 hectares.
 In the early 20th century, the Rennenkampffs’ possessions and amount of land dramatically dropped.
-By the time of the Estonian Land Reform in 1919, they only possessed 44,000 hectares of land prior to being confiscated.
+By the time of the Estonian Land Reform in 1919, they only possessed 44,000 hectares of land prior to its being confiscated.